Taiwan Fine Arts Exhibition

 The Taiwan Fine Arts Exhibition, also referred to as the Taiwan Arts Exhibition, Taiwan Exhibition, or "Taiten" for short, was Taiwan's first large-scale art exhibition.
-It was held ten times from 1927 to 1936 and was organised by the Taiwan Education Association, an external organisation affiliated with the Cultural and Education Bureau of the Governor-General of Taiwan under Japanese rule.
+It was held ten times from 1927 to 1936 and was organized by the Taiwan Education Association, an external organization affiliated with the Cultural and Education Bureau of the Governor-General of Taiwan under Japanese rule.
 In 1937, it was expected that the Government-General of Taiwan would take over organizing the exhibition.
 However, it was postponed due to the Marco Polo Bridge incident between China and Japan.
-In 1938, the Government-General of Taiwan origanized its first exhibition, and six total exhibitions were held by 1943.
-The exhibitions held by Government-General of Taiwan was called Governor-General's Art Exhibition, or "Futen" for short.
+In 1938, the Government-General of Taiwan organized its first exhibition, and six exhibitions in total were held by 1943.
+The exhibitions held by the Government-General of Taiwan were called Governor-General's Art Exhibition, or "Futen" for short.

 History

-The magazine Taiwan Times then published an article by Japanese painter Tōho Shiotsuki, which mentioned that he, and other Japanese artists including Gobara Koto, Kinichiro Ishikawa, discussed the preparation for the Taiwan Art Exhibition near Taipei New Park.
+The magazine Taiwan Times then published an article by Japanese painter Tōho Shiotsuki, which mentioned that he and other Japanese artists, including Gobara Koto, Kinichiro Ishikawa, discussed the preparation for the Taiwan Art Exhibition near Taipei New Park.

 The government's desire to intervene in art exhibitions had important political implications.
-Since the Taiwan Education Association hosted the Taiwan Exhibition, it was evident that for the colonial authorities, the exhibition was an educational tool.
-Minister of Culture and Education Hidehiko Ishida wrote an article before the first Taiwan Exhibition, mentioning the exhibition "provides hobbies and promote interests for islanders".
+Since the Taiwan Education Association hosted the Taiwan Exhibition, it was evident that, for the colonial authorities, the exhibition was an educational tool.
+Minister of Culture and Education Hidehiko Ishida wrote an article before the first Taiwan Exhibition, mentioning that the exhibition "provides hobbies and promotes interests for islanders".
 To the authorities, the exhibition was a way to "enhance" the cultural standards and tastes of Taiwanese people, ultimately leading to their "assimilation".
-Promoting Japanese tastes and aesthetic through art exhibitions was essential for Taiwanese people to be "trained" to become people useful to the homeland of Japan.
-It is also a meaningful way to promote Japan's colonial achievements to the world.
+Promoting Japanese tastes and aesthetics through art exhibitions was intended to train Taiwanese people to become people useful to the Japanese homeland.
+It was also presented as a way to promote Japan's colonial achievements to the world.